what is a real estate owned (REO) property?

 In a majority of circumstances, HOA’s (Homeowner's association's) are only entitled to recover for assessments that accrued from the date of foreclosure sale forward.
 Very often, HOA’s will submit a demand that seeks the recovery of pre- and post-foreclosure assessments.
 The pre-foreclosure assessments should be extinguished by the foreclosure sale and therefore not recoverable.

-If you don't see a specific REO question answered here, our escrow representatives would be glad to get you further information.
+If you don't see a specific REO question answered here, LET US KNOW AND WE WILL get you MORE information.

 what can delay an reo sale?

 City and/or County Code Violations that do not appear as a Lien on a Title Report.
 City and County inspectors often inspect REO properties for any building, plumbing, electrical, mechanical or fire code violations.